 Dominic Fotia was drafted by Carlton as selection 12 in the 1986 National Draft from SA club West Torrens.
 His arrival at Princes Park was eagerly anticipated at the time, because he was considered one of the most promising young rovers in the country.
-He had made his senior debut in the SANFL aged just 16, and played 48 senior games for the SA Eagles by his nineteenth birthday.
+He had made his senior debut in the SANFL aged just 16, and played 48 senior games for the SA Eagles by his nineteenth birthday (he would play 51 games and kick 34 goals from 1986 to 1988).
 He was also selected in the South Australian State of Origin squad before joining the Blues, so it was no surprise when guernsey number 2 was waiting for him at Princes Park in the summer of 1988-89.

 The pattern of promotion and demotion continued into 1991 for Fotia, with only nine more senior matches and two goals on the board by the time Carlton wound up another fruitless season in 11th place on the 15-team ladder.

 Club folklore has it that pending Greg Williams’ much-heralded arrival at Princes Park in late 1991, he requested the number 2 guernsey.
 Fotia is said to have indicated (probably with tongue in cheek) that he would be prepared to give it up, but only in exchange for a considerable sum of money.
 When club President John Elliott was informed of this, he is reputed to have called Dominic into his office and told him to leave his guernsey on the table, on his way out the door.